sfior/CENevo/README.md

 **Ecology**

-Data and script for phenotypic divergence measured in common garden, and CEN allelic effects tested in transplant experiment
+Data and script for phenotypic divergence in common garden, and for CEN allelic effects in transplant experiment

 **Genome assembly tools**